 The National Mining Association spent $1.16 million in the second quarter to lobby the government on issues ranging from funding for federal agencies to mine safety, according to a disclosure report.

-Other topics included rare earth and critical minerals, the elimination of double subsidies for the hardrock mining industry, the designation of national monuments and wildlands policy.
+Other topics included the elimination of double subsidies for the hardrock mining industry, the designation of national monuments and wildlands policy.

 The association lobbied the House of Representatives, the Senate and a number of agencies, including the departments of Interior and Labor, the Environmental Protection Agency, the Office of Management and Budget and the Army Corps of Engineers, according to the July 20 report filed with the House clerk's office.